sydney-machine-learning/sentimentanalysis-COVID19news/Visualisation/README.md

 # This section contains our visualisations in sentiment analysis

-polarity_scores is a python code used to generate sentiment polarity scores under specific weights.
+polarity_scores.py is a python code used to generate sentiment polarity scores under specific weights.
 (Note that it is not in jupyter notebook format.)

 target_ngrams.ipynb is responsible for generating ngrams under target emotions and time periods